Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Summary

 \section{Summary}

-A new Pivoted Cholesky decomposition (PCD) algorithm is proposed by tuning Cross Approximation (CA) to symmetric positive semidefinite (SPSD) matrices.
-The new algorithm is simpler than its likes and gives a sharp bound of entry-wise error in matrix approximation.
+A new pivoted Cholesky decomposition (PCD) algorithm is proposed by tuning the cross approximation (CA) to symmetric positive semidefinite (SPSD) matrices.
+The new algorithm gives a sharp bound of entry-wise error.
 As a by-product a diagonally pivoted CA algorithm is developed for efficient low rank approximation of SPSD matrices.

-PCD is proved a valid solver of ill-conditioned systems, as an alternative to those resort to regularizations.
-It has a complexity linear in matrix size $n$ and is much more efficient than regularizing solutions which are of cubic complexity.
-A variant of the algorithm provides a fast approximation to the matrix determinant.
+PCD is proved a valid solver of ill-conditioned systems with complexity $\C O(k^2n)$, $k$ is the rank of the system.

 The efficiency advantage of the PCD algorithm is numerically manifested in two applications to radial basis function approximations.
-And the diagonally pivoted CA algorithm is shown greatly speed up eigen-decomposition of a large covariance matrix in an uncertainty quantification problem.
+And the diagonally pivoted CA algorithm is shown to greatly speed up eigen-decomposition of a large covariance matrix in an uncertainty quantification problem.